FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/stress_testing.md

 ![](../../images/develop/stress_test.png)

-- A total of 500,000 transactions were initiated, the time to send to the node was 32 seconds, and the time to collect all transaction receipts was 51 seconds。
+-A total of 500,000 transactions were initiated, the time to send to the node was 32 seconds, and the time to collect all transaction receipts was 51 seconds。
 - TPS is 9712.321050484645 (transactions / sec)